woniland/ski_jump/instructions/3-Engineer.md

 _Hint:_ Recall that the data points are just points, but the model is a smooth function.

 For a small number of model parameters it often makes sense to print them in the plot.

+### Code organization

+Can you organize your code in such a way that Step 1 and Step 2 are _independent_ from each other?
+This would make sense as they are indeed two orthogonal things: Step 1 is doing the actual physics, but Step 2 is just one possible way to use the result and specifically one out of many ways to present the result in a reader-friendly way.